 Technology Providers & Platforms

-With the demise of the EMI and IGE projects, EGI.eu is expecting a stronger partitioning of the Technology Provider landscape into a larger numbers of providers, each with stronger focus on their particular area of interest.
-What’s more, each of these providers will have their own sustainability plans and Ideas on the level of commitment to collaboration and integration with EGI provisioning processes.
+With the demise of the EMI and IGE projects, EGI.eu is expecting a stronger partitioning of the Technology Provider landscape into a larger numbers of providers, each with a narrower focus of interest around a particular capability or service.
+What’s more, each of these providers will have their own sustainability plans and preferences for the level of commitment to collaboration and integration with EGI’s provisioning processes.

+I SUGGEST A SHORT SUMMARY OF FIGURE 1 HERE, SO THE DOCUMENT COULD BE MORE COMPACT WITHOUTH THE NEED TO READ MS510.

 Recapturing EGI’s move towards a platform-oriented architecture we expect that Technology Providers will align their scope of activity with specific Community Platforms.

 Figure 1 repeats a high-level overview of the EGI Platform model taken from [MS510].

 Figure 1: The EGI Platform model

 However this is not always true.
-For example, according to the current roadmap, EGI.eu maintains ownership on the Core Infrastructure Platform, and the Cloud Infrastructure Platform (.
-The Collaboration latform is foreseen as a collection of fairly independent services, either provided externally, or centrally by EGI.eu through its members.
+For example, according to the current roadmap, EGI.eu maintains ownership (specification, integration and distribution where required) on the Core Infrastructure Platform (services needed to operate a federation of locally deployed distributed computing platforms), and the Cloud Infrastructure Platform (a federated IaaS Cloud platform allowing self-service provisioning and consumption of Cloud resources).
+The Collaboration Infrastructure Platform is foreseen as a collection of fairly independent services that facilitate collaboration and sharing of data and knowledge, either provided externally or centrally by EGI.eu through its members, but specified by EGI.eu.

+Community Platform: "Provide infrastructure services tailored to the specific needs of an EGI community"

-The EGi Core Infrastructure platform serves as a placeholder for the two other platforms (Cloud Infrastructure and Collaboration platform) as all three are by definition generic and thus applicable to all supported research communities: EGI.eu operates all of the services included in the Core Infrastructure Platform, but only a subset of them are currently maintained and actively developed by EGI.eu (through the EGI-InSPIRE project’s JRA1 work package).
+The EGI Core Infrastructure platform serves as a framework for the Cloud Infrastructure Platform and Community Platforms that wish to use the Core Infrastructure Platform to manage their distributed infrastructure.
+The Collaboration Infrastructure Platform is a set of services that are generic and thus applicable to all supported research communities and are available to be consumed by the Core, Cloud and Community platforms: EGI.eu operates all of the services included in the Core Infrastructure Platform, but only a subset of them are currently maintained and actively developed by EGI.eu (through the EGI-InSPIRE project’s JRA1 work package).
 Even though this may change in detail in the future (i.e. with the EGI-InSPIRE project ending), it still will hold true that EGI will not be its own Technology Provider of that platform.

-Therefore EGI needs to collaborate with Technology Providers on different levels; using different names for Technology Provides will help separating the requirements and responsibilities.
+Therefore EGI needs to collaborate with Technology Providers on different levels.
+Identifying the different potential roles coming from the individual Technology Provides will help separating the requirements and responsibilities.

 Platform Integrator

-A Platform Integrator takes the lead role in a group of Product Teams that together produce a well-defined Community Platform.
+A Platform Integrator has the lead role within a group of Product Teams that together produce a well-defined Community Platform.
+There can be many Platform Integrators each producing one or more Community Platforms.
 This lead role particularly includes ensuring that the included services provided by Product Teams work well with each other.
 Platform Integrators are the main contact point of communication and collaboration for EGI.eu.

 Product Team

-Product Teams provide a well-defined service that EGI.eu is going to include into the platforms EGI.eu has ownership of (e.g. Core Infrastructure Platform).
+Product Teams produces software and/or provides a well-defined service that EGI.eu is going to include into the platforms EGI.eu is responsible for specifying and integrating (e.g. Core Infrastructure Platform).
 Integration work might have to be ensured by EGI.eu, or secured through replacing services with alternatives that require no integration work.

 Technology Provider commitment levels